alexkisielewicz/Portfolio-Project-1/README.md

 ##   Platforms/devices

 Website was tested manually on Apple Iphone X, Apple iPad, Apple Macbook Air, Samsung Galaxy Tab S7+, Ultrawide display 3440x1440 and classic 16:9 2560x1440 display.
 The results were satisfactory.

+## Responsiveness

+I confirmed that this website is responsive and all the functions are displayed correctly and booking booking form work fine.

 ##   Bugs/known issues